hannesdelbeke/brain/books/no silver bullet notes.md

 >
 > #### improve average designers:
 > - higher teacher wages likely lead to better students, [article](https://www.educationnext.org/do-smarter-teachers-make-smarter-students-international-evidence-cognitive-skills-performance/)
 > - the [[social how our brains work]] book recommends to focus on the social aspect, try teaching and explaining your program to others.
-To help with this shared vocabulary is extremely helpful, such as [[Connascence]].
+To help with this shared vocabulary is extremely helpful, such as [[connascence]].
 > - find out how to motivate people so they want to learn more. e.g. I personally enjoy programming, it's fun.

 ## REFERENCES